Simple ways you can help make a difference

 -

-Create a simple care package: Gather a few inexpensive, uplifting items like specialty tea, a crossword puzzle book, a small bar of chocolate, or a fresh flower.
-Dropping this off at their doorstep with a personal note is a lovely gesture of goodwill.
+Create a simple care package: Put together a little package with a few small, nice items—maybe some nice tea, a crossword book, a bar of chocolate, or a fresh flower.
+Dropping it off on their doorstep with a personal note is a lovely way to show you’re thinking of them.

 -

-Share relevant local information: Be sure to include simple details about upcoming local events, library programs, or community initiatives.
-This helps them stay informed and encourages potential community re-engagement.
+Share relevant local information: Don't forget to include simple details about local events, library programs, or community initiatives so they know what's happening nearby.

 2. Help by running essential errands